 - Trying to get Eddie to get a tattoo.
 He's chickened out every time.
 They even had a member of the band Crowbar get the tattoo (the UFO logo) that Eddie was too scared to get, just to shame him.

 - The participants in Q's From the Audience having to talk into a really tall microphone in imitation of Motorhead's Lemmy.

-- Shout-Out: The Raccoon Lodge banner on a back wall.
+- Shout-Out: The Raccoon Lodge banner on a back wall in early seasons.

 - Sore Loser: Zigzagged.
 Eddie's cool with being legitimately Stumped, but he can't stand anything that comes off as a trick question or something similarly unfair and gets bent out of shape over it.

 - Stop Helping Me!: Eddie can't stand when the others "help" him when he's trying to puzzle out a Stump answer, mainly because said "help" is anything but.

 - Spiritual Successor: Some consider this to be that to the original Headbangers Ball.

 - Studio Audience: And interactive at that; the audience sometimes sways votes in the TMS Top 5, and the final result in the Throwdown is determined by which choice the audience cheers more for.